pivotal-cf/docs-pks/manage-cluster-permissions.hbs.md

 ## <a id='overview'></a> Overview

-Tanzu Kubernetes Grid Integrated Edition admin users can grant Kubernetes users, such as developers, permissions to specific clusters.
+{{  vars.product }} admin users can grant Kubernetes users, such as developers, permissions to specific clusters.

-If you are an Tanzu Kubernetes Grid Integrated Edition admin user, you can do the following:
+If you are an {{  vars.product }} admin user, you can do the following:

 + Grant user access to a cluster with a `ClusterRole` or a namespace within a cluster with a `Role`.
 See [Grant Cluster Access to a User](#cluster-access-user) below.
 + Grant group access to a cluster with a `ClusterRole` or a namespace within a cluster with a `Role`.
 See [Grant Cluster Access to a Group](#cluster-access-group) below.

-After you grant user or group access to an Tanzu Kubernetes Grid Integrated Edition-provisioned cluster, Kubernetes users can connect to the cluster through the Kubernetes CLI (kubectl).
+After you grant user or group access to an {{  vars.product }}-provisioned cluster, Kubernetes users can connect to the cluster through the Kubernetes CLI (kubectl).
 Kubernetes users cannot create, resize, or delete clusters.